Qumulo/docs/platforms/hpe-apollo-4200-gen9/configuring-ipmi-ilo-port.md

 Privilege Level : ADMINISTRATOR
 ```

-### Troubleshooting
+### Resetting the Baseboard Management Controller

-If you cannot connect to the IPMI (iLO) management console and you are sure that your network configuration is correct, reset the BMC via a SSH or KVM Console session to the node in question:
+If you can't connect to the IPMI management console and your network configuration is correct, reset the BMC through an SSH or KVM Console session for the affected node.

 ```
 # ipmitool bmc reset cold